typpo/my-site/posts/prompt-engineering-framework.md

 1. **Analyze the results**: Compare results side-by-side and review metrics.
 Select the prompt with the highest total score.

-None of this is very innovative or surprising - it's pretty normal stuff for iterating on a complex system and making informed decisions.
+None of this is very innovative or surprising - it's normal stuff for iterating on a complex system and making informed decisions.
 What _hasn't_ become commonplace yet is applying this level of rigor to prompts.

 ## Scaling this approach

-"Analyze the results" leaves a lot of room for interpretation.
-In the most basic case, the engineer would simply eyeball the output and mark each test output pass/fail.
-The winner is simply the prompt that passed the most test cases.
+In the most simplest case, the engineer would simply eyeball the output and mark each test output pass/fail.
+The winner is the prompt that meets the most requirements.

-But if you're iterating frequently, and you have a lot of test cases, the manual approach won't be feasible.
+But if you're iterating frequently and you have a lot of test cases, the manual approach won't be feasible.

 ### Programmatic test cases